-Are you eligible for an application fee waiver?
 The recruitment, retention, and support of students from underrepresented backgrounds is central to the Graduate School's mission.
 We strive to develop and promote efforts to improve diversity, equity, and inclusion campus-wide.
 Application fee waivers are offered to eligible applicants.
-Learn More |

 The Graduate Program in Cell Biology, Stem Cells and Development is committed to training a diverse population of students to become the future leaders of biomedical research.
-We seek students with the intellectual aptitude, independence and drive to
+We seek students with the intellectual aptitude, independence and drive to pursue scientific research.
+Our admissions process uses a holistic evaluation process that highly values an applicant's trajectory, research experience and passion for science, over test scores and undergraduate institution.

 GPA | There is no absolute requirement for grade point average above that required by the graduate school, but successful applicants will generally have GPAs above 3.2 (A=4.0).

-Undergraduate Studies | Admission to the CSD Program requires a baccalaureate degree (BS or BA).], preferably in a biological science, chemistry, physics, or engineering.
-Candidates must have taken Organic Chemistry, Biology, Biochemistry, Physics and Calculus.
+Undergraduate Studies | Admission to the CSD Program requires a baccalaureate degree (BS or BA), preferably in a biological science, chemistry, physics, or engineering.
+Students entering the program have typically taken organic chemistry, biology, biochemistry, physics and calculus, though these are not firm requirements.
 Coursework in two or more of the following subjects is recommended and certainly enhances your application: cell biology, developmental biology, genetics, molecular biology, molecular genetics, neurobiology, immunology, and physiology.

 Graduate Record Exam (GRE) | GRE tests (general or subject) are not required and will not be evaluated as part of your application.